BARGAINS ALL AROUND..

 DAMNOEN SADUAK FLOATING MARKET

 The most traditional market around Bangkok is the Damnoen Saduak Floating Market.
 Here the sellers still sell all their fruits and vegetables by boat.
 Thailand is the number one exporter of tropical fruits in the world and here you can get a taste of it all.
 Fresh mango’s, durian, mangosteen, rambutans, guava and so much more mouthwatering fruits are sold here daily.
 The market only opens in the morning until around 11.30 a.m. so to visit this floating market you have to rise a bit early.
 If it’s to early for breakfast at your hotel you can have some fantastic noodle soup here from one of the boats.
 Freshly made for you and spiced up to your own taste with pork, chicken and different kinds of herbs.
-Nowadays there are almost no floating markets left so Damnoen Saduak and Tha Kha floating markets are really worth the visit to get to know some more about Thai traditions.
+Nowadays there are almost no floating markets left so Damnoen Saduak and Tha Kha floating markets are really worth the visit to get to know some more about Thai traditions and the local highlights.

 THA KHA FLOATING MARKET